Jackett/Jackett/CONTRIBUTING.md

 ## Adding a New Tracker

-Jackett's framework typically allows our team and volunteering developers to implement new trackers in a couple of hours
+Jackett's framework typically allows our team and volunteering developers to implement new trackers in a couple of hours.

 Depending on logic complexity, there are two common ways new trackers are implemented: